 In 2018, my son and I made a trip over here to hike up on top of the bluffs at Torrey Pines State Natural Reserve.
 It was not only a King Tide but also a Super Moon, a Blue Moon, and a Lunar Eclipse (talk about a trifecta)!

-Needless to say, I had to go and check out the coast on this day.
+I had to go and check out the coast on this day.
 I had always wondered why Torrey Pines State Beach had great shore fishing, and now I know why.

 The Seven Caves of La Jolla